Deinococcus radiodurans: Description

 D. radiodurans is a rather large, spherical bacterium, with a diameter of 1.5 to 3.5 μm.
 Four cells normally stick together, forming a tetrad.
 The bacteria are easily cultured and do not appear to cause disease.
 Under controlled growth conditions, cells of dimer, tetramer, and even multimer morphologies can be obtained.
 Colonies are smooth, convex, and pink to red in color.
 The cells stain Gram positive, although its cell envelope is unusual and is reminiscent of the cell walls of Gram negative bacteria.

 Deinococcus radiodurans does not form endospores and is nonmotile.
 It is an obligate aerobic chemoorganoheterotroph, i.e., it uses oxygen to derive energy from organic compounds in its environment.
 It is often found in habitats rich in organic materials, such as sewage, meat, feces, or, soil, but has also been isolated from medical instruments, room dust, textiles, and dried foods.

 It is extremely resistant to ionizing radiation, ultraviolet light, desiccation, and oxidizing and electrophilic agents.

+PCR assays and Fluorescent in Situ Hybridization (FISH) techniques can be used to test for D. radiodurans in nature.

 Its genome consists of two circular chromosomes, one 2.65 million base pairs long and the other 412,000 base pairs long, as well as a megaplasmid of 177,000 base pairs and a plasmid of 46,000 base pairs.
 It has approximately 3,195 genes.
 In its stationary phase, each bacterial cell contains four copies of this genome; when rapidly multiplying, each bacterium contains 8-10 copies of the genome.

 Ionizing-radiation resistance

-Deinococcus radiodurans is capable of withstanding an acute dose of 5,000 grays (Gy), or 500,000 rad, of ionizing radiation with almost no loss of viability, and an acute dose of 15,000 Gy with 37% viability.
-A dose of 5,000 Gy is estimated to introduce several hundred double-strand breaks (DSBs) into the organism's DNA (~0.005 DSB/Gy/Mbp (haploid genome)).
+Deinococcus radiodurans is capable of withstanding an acute dose of 5,000 grays (Gy), or 500,000 rad, of ionizing radiation with almost no loss of viability, and an acute dose of 12,000 grays with 10% survivability.
+A dose of 5,000 Gy is estimated to introduce several dozens double-strand breaks (DSBs) into the organism's DNA: given the estimated rate of 0.005 DSB/Gy/Mbp, the approximately 3.2 Mbp bacterial genome should have received 80 DSBs if it was haploid.
 For comparison, a chest X-ray or Apollo mission involves about 1 mGy, 5 Gy can kill a human, 200–800 Gy will kill E. coli, and more than 4,000 Gy will kill the radiation-resistant tardigrade.

-Several bacteria of comparable radioresistance are now known, including some species of the genus Chroococcidiopsis (phylum cyanobacteria) and some species of Rubrobacter (phylum Actinomycetota); among the archaea, the species Thermococcus gammatolerans shows comparable radioresistance.
-Deinococcus radiodurans also has a unique ability to repair damaged DNA.
-It isolates the damaged segments in a controlled area and repairs it.
-These bacteria can also repair many small fragments from an entire chromosome.

 Mechanisms of ionizing-radiation resistance

-Deinococcus accomplishes its resistance to radiation by having multiple copies of its genome and rapid DNA repair mechanisms.
-It usually repairs breaks in its chromosomes within 12–24 hours by a 2-step process.
-First, D. radiodurans reconnects some chromosome fragments by a process called single-stranded annealing.
-In the second step, multiple proteins mend double-strand breaks through homologous recombination.
-This process does not introduce any more mutations than a normal round of replication would.
-Theoretically, Deinococcus should have little or even no mutation accumulation.